 Are you a teenager looking to get your Idaho instruction permit?
 If so, you’ve come to the right place.
 The process may seem complicated, but it doesn’t have to be.
 In this article, we’ll go through all the details so you know exactly what to expect.

 The first step towards getting your driver’s license is to get your permit.
-Teenage drivers under the age of 17 are required to obtain an Idaho Supervised Instruction Permit (SIP) as the first part of the Graduated Driver’s License (GDL) program.
+Teenage drivers under the age of 17 are required to obtain an Idaho Supervised Instruction Permit (SIP), also referred to as driver’s permit, as the first part of the Graduated Driver’s License (GDL) program.

 Teenagers over the age of 14 years and 6 months old are eligible to apply.
 This will allow you to practice driving with a licensed driver over the age of 21 as you gain comfort with operating a motor vehicle.
 Your permit must be held for at least six months after completing driver’s education, or until you turn 17.

-To obtain a Supervised Instruction Permit, you will need to apply in person at one of Idaho’s many DMV office locations.
+To obtain a drivers permit, you will need to apply in person at one of Idaho’s many DMV office locations.
 Be sure to check and make sure your desired location offers driver license services, as not all offices do so.

-Upon arrival, you will need to provide the following documentation for your learners permit:
+Upon arrival, you will need to provide the following documentation:

 The Idaho Department of Motor Vehicles has an interactive tool that allows new drivers to figure out the exact documents they need for their trip to the DMV office.
 It may be a good idea to double-check this tool to avoid confusion.

 Teenage drivers will also need parental consent and proof of secondary school enrollment or completion before being allowed to obtain a SIP.
 A $15 permit fee and a $6.50 administration fee.
 You will also be required to pass a vision exam.

 While holding your SIP, there are requirements you must obey by while practicing your driving skills.